 Financial instruments which potentially subject the Company to credit risk consist primarily of cash and cash equivalents and accounts receivable.
 At times throughout the year, the Company may maintain certain bank accounts in excess of FDIC insured limits.
-As of December 31, 2023 and 2022, the company had cash of \$1,240,653 and \$2,025,180 in a mutual fund which is not insured by the FDIC, respectively.
+As of March 31, 2025 and December 31, 2024, cash balances that exceed FDIC limits of \$250,000 were \$983,274 and \$1,017,453, respectively.

 The Company makes judgments as to its ability to collect outstanding accounts receivable and provides an allowance if collection becomes doubtful.
 Accounts that are judged to be uncollectable are written off.
-For the years ended December 31, 2023 and 2022, the Company carried no allowance for uncollectable receivables.
+For the three months ended March 31, 2025 and the year ended December 31, 2024, the Company carried no allowance for uncollectable receivables.

-As of the year ended December 31, 2023 and 2022, one customer made up 49% and 44% of the receivable balance, respectively.
+As of the three months ended March 31, 2025 and the year ended December 31, 2024, one customer made up 100% and 98% of the receivable balance, respectively.